jollySleeper/Qwiklip/README.md

 # 🖼️ Qwiklip

-A Go-based web server that allows you to access reels through a simple proxy interface.
+A privacy-focused Go-based web server that provides an alternative frontend for watching Instagram reels without tracking.

 > ⚠️ **Disclaimer**
 > This tool is for educational and personal use only.
 Please respect Instagram's Terms of Service and be mindful of rate limiting.
-The server does not store any content locally and only proxies requests to Instagram's servers.
+The server does not store any content locally and streams content directly from Instagram's servers. **This is not a downloader - it's a privacy frontend for viewing content.**

 **🎉 Fun Fact :** **Qwiklip** means **QuickClip**!
-If you remove the 'c' from QuickClip, you get `qwiklip` - as I can't C. Just kidding, it's just a clever play on words that captures the essence of fast, efficient way of watching video clips.
+If you remove the 'c' from QuickClip, you get `qwiklip` - as I can't C. Just kidding, it's just a clever play on words that captures the essence of fast, efficient way of watching video clips privately.

 ## 📖 Table of Contents